microsoft/PowerPlatformConnectors/certified-connectors/Peltarion/README.md

 # Peltarion Connector
-Add artificial intelligence to your apps!
-With Peltarion’s plugin, it has never been easier to create smart applications.
+Use deep learning in your apps!
+Peltarion’s plugin is the simplest and fastest way to create smart applications.
+With this Peltarion integration, you can build and deploy AI models, and through the API connect to your app.

-With this Peltarion integration, you can build and deploy AI models, and through the API connect to your Bubble app.
+See below for some of the things you can build.

-Some cool things that you can do, amongst others.
 Use the Peltarion plugin to build an app that:

 - Can tell the difference between music genres and classify them accordingly ([link](https://bit.ly/34K98Sm))
 - Understands the semantic meaning of words and use it to classify movie reviews or customer support messages ([link](https://bit.ly/3jrkZsP))